MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Object ID | The provider can use the object ID with Microsoft Graph to query the application information. <br>The provider can use the object ID to programmatically retrieve and edit the application information.
 Application ID | The provider can use the application ID as the ClientId of their application.
 Home page URL | The provider home page URL isn't used for anything, but is required as part of application registration.
 Reply URLs | Valid redirect URLs for the provider.
-One should match the provider host URL that was set for the provider’s Entra ID tenant.
-One of the reply URLs registered must match the prefix of the authorization_endpoint that Entra ID retrieves through OIDC discovery for the host url.
+One should match the provider host URL that was set for the provider’s tenant.
+One of the reply URLs registered must match the prefix of the authorization_endpoint that Microsoft Entra ID retrieves through OIDC discovery for the host url.

 An application for each tenant is also a valid model to support the integration.
 If you use a single-tenant registration, the tenant admin needs to create an application registration with the properties in the preceding table for a single-tenant application.